 6. Romance

-In addition, many sidetracks are preventing Dawn and Tim from being together, such as Dawn being engaged to Lee, Tim dating Rachel, and Dawn moving to Florida with Lee, which left Tim devastated.
+In addition, many sidetracks prevented Dawn and Tim from being together, such as Dawn being engaged to Lee, Tim dating Rachel, and Dawn moving to Florida with Lee, which left Tim devastated.
 The two only became a couple officially after Dawn returned to the town where he met Tim to attend a Christmas party.

 7. Humor

-American and British humor indicates cultural differences and the personal taste of the audience, which added variation to each story.
+American and British humor indicates cultural differences and the personal taste of the audience, which adds variation to each story.
 So, if your type of entertainment falls under the practical comedy side, The Office UK version is the one you should go for.

-On the other hand, while the characters on the British version remained stagnant (as the Brits love to watch more realistic shows), the American humor features ignorant and eccentric characters to counterbalance the cringey and menial office life.
+On the other hand, while the characters on the British version remained stagnant (as the Brits love to watch more realistic shows), the American comedic features ignorant and eccentric characters to counterbalance the cringey and menial office life.

 Also Read: Most Popular Quotes From The Office